Empire Made Me: Reception

 One reviewer noted how Tinkler was something of a fascist in terms of personality, if not politics writing that:"Bickers tried to design the book as one about colonialism, but the story kept frustrating anything so simple.
 In many ways, this is a story about policing, about modernity, about the ways fascism didn’t take in British culture and the ways it did, and about emigration.
 Tinkler’s letters, which survive, show him becoming an angrier and angrier man, an expat with a grudge against the world.
 But this doesn’t reduce to mere racism, as the races he despised included the Scots, former members of the Royal Navy, and the British public (in his words “the most prejudiced, uneducated, ignorant people in the world”).
 In fact, he sounds more like a classic fascist, craving war and glorying in contempt for the masses, whoever they were."

 The American historian Carolyn Wakeman praised Bickers for his colorful and evocative portrayal of Shanghai as experienced by Tinkler, a dedicated policeman who walked the beat in one of the world's most violent and dangerous cities.
 Wakeman noted that Tinker was an unlikeable man, an intensely racist policeman with anger issues and a violent streak, and felt it was a tribute to Bicker's work as an historian that he was able to craft a fascinating story out of Tinkler's life.
 Wakeman noted it was no surprise that Tinker died violently and gruesomely in 1939 at the hands of the Japanese.
 Wakeman felt that Bicker's attention to class, race and gender was important as Tinkler initially liked Shanghai when he arrived in 1919, calling the city the "Paradise of Adventurers", and tellingly a place where he could be "someone else".
-Tinkler felt very much threatened by the rising Chinese nationalism that began with May 4th movement in 1919 that sought to evict the British from their concessions in China, most notably in Shanghai, the most modern and relatively prosperous city in China.
+Tinkler felt very much threatened by the rising Chinese nationalism that began with the May Fourth Movement in 1919 that sought to evict the British from their concessions in China, most notably in Shanghai, the most modern and relatively prosperous city in China.
 Wakeman praised the way that Bickers was able to "deftly" recreate the life of Tinker via his letters, PRO records, newspaper accounts, guidebooks, family histories, local archives and interviews.
 She praised the way that Bickers sought to link Tinkler with the present as Bickers wrote: "Empire was-and is now-a normal part of the physical and mental landscape of all Britons".

 Jonathan Mirsky in his review of Empire Made Me thought the title was misleading as he felt the focus of the book was on the International Settlement and the Shanghai Municipal Police force instead of Tinkler.
 Mirsky believed the story of Tinkler can never really be known, through he noted that Tinkler was responsible for the self-destructive course he pursued that led to his murder.